System: Commodore Amiga

 Replayability: Confidence Grows with Familiarity

-Flashback offers measured but satisfying replay value.
+Flashback on the Commodore Amiga offers measured but satisfying replay value.
 Hidden areas, branching encounters, and a distinct mastery curve reward return visits.

-Once you adapt to the animation-driven movement, repeat playthroughs become smoother and more confident, with Conrad gliding through sections that once felt punishing.
+Once you adapt to the animation-driven movement, repeat playthroughs become smoother and more confident.
+Conrad glides through sections that once felt punishing.
 The focused campaign makes it ideal for revisiting every few years, especially when you fancy something thoughtful rather than frantic.
-You do not just replay it to finish again, you replay it to do it better.

 The Retro Looney Verdict

-Flashback on the Commodore Amiga remains a stylish, intelligent classic that still wears its trench coat with confidence in 2025.
-Its commitment-heavy movement and occasional head-scratching puzzles can trip you up early on, but those quirks are part of its identity rather than flaws to apologise for.
+Flashback on the Commodore Amiga is a stylish sci-fi noir thriller that still feels effortlessly cool.
+Its commitment-heavy movement and occasional head-scratching puzzles can trip you up early on, but those quirks are part of its identity.
 Give it time, learn its rhythm, and it rewards you with a cinematic experience few platformers have ever matched.
-Think of it less as a game to rush through and more as a sci-fi thriller you get to inhabit, and you will be grinning all the way to the final scene.